 Recipe and Nutritional Info: The Berry Sesame

 This toast is the bee's knees with its nutritious, flavorful toppings.
 The base spread — ricotta cheese — is high in protein and calcium, which energize our bodies and improve bone health.
-The mix of honey, flax seed and cinnamon creates a subtly sweet and nutritious topping.
-Flax seeds are rich in lignans and omega-3 fatty acids.
+The mix of honey, flaxseed and cinnamon creates a subtly sweet and nutritious topping.
+Flaxseed is rich in lignans and omega-3 fatty acids.
 Lignans are antioxidants that boost your immune system and balance your hormones, while omega-3 fatty acids have heart-healthy effects.
 Finish this toast with cinnamon to add an earthy flavor and antioxidant boost.

 Recipe and Nutritional Info: The Bee's Knees

-Start your morning with this Mexican-inspired recipe featuring refried beans, boiled eggs and some refreshing salsa.
+Start your morning with this Mexico-inspired recipe featuring refried beans, boiled eggs and some refreshing salsa.
 The salsa base will add the perfect bit of spice and flavor that's an immediate wake-up call.
-Tomato salsa is also rich in vitamin C, which strengthens your body tissue and fuels your energy levels with its.
-Boiled eggs are low in calories but jam-packed with healthy fats and quality protein.
+Tomato salsa is also rich in vitamin C, which strengthens your body tissue and fuels your energy levels.
+Boiled eggs are low in calories but packed with healthy fats and quality protein.
 Refried beans are the best part of this recipe: They're low in fat and contain plant fiber, oxygen-carrying iron and protein.

 Recipe and Nutritional Info: The Free Bird

 Sweet, ripe mango paired with tart Greek yogurt and crisp basil gives this toast a mouthful of wonderful flavors.
-A perfect breakfast or snack-time nosh, this combination is fresh and filling.
+A perfect breakfast or snack, this combination is fresh and filling.
 As one of the most highly consumed fruits in the world, mangoes contain a plethora of health benefits, such as improved digestion and increased bone health.
 They're also rich in vitamin A, which helps your vision, bone strength and immune system.
 The sprinkle of basil adds a fresh, earthy scent to the toast, while the Greek yogurt creates a rich creaminess when eaten with the mangoes.
-Greek yogurt is also high in protein and is packed with probiotic nutrients in this healthy on-the-go snack.
+The Greek yogurt in this healthy, on-the-go snack is also high in protein and packed with probiotic nutrients.